 - Respect property boundaries and never enter private property without permission from the land manager

-Volunteers will be expected to NOT post any images from these Field Trips on social media.
+Volunteers will be expected to NOT post any images from TPT Field Trips on social media.
 Never post the location of threatened and sensitive plant or orchid sites on social media.
 Posts on social media alert people to a site, or a species being in flower, which can lead to trampling and/or theft.